tradecloud/tradecloud-docs-api-v2/api/polling/README.md

 * `lastUpdatedAt` has type `String` with format `YYYY-MM-DDThh:mm:ss.SSSZ`, but to keep it simple just store it as a `String`.
 * The latest `lastUpdatedAt` should be stored **persistent**.
 When your integration is restarted or crashes, `lastUpdatedAt` should still be available.
 * If there is no data in the response body, use the same `lastUpdatedAfter` again in the next polling request.
-* The very first time, use a `lastUpdatedAfter` date in the past, from the point you want to receive existing orders or shipments.
+* In the very first polling request, set the `lastUpdatedAfter` to a date in the past from which you want to receive existing orders or shipments.